shader-slang/spec/declarations.md

 Generics {#decl.generic}
 --------

-Many kinds of declarations can be made <dfn>generic</dfn>: structure types, interfaces, extensions, functions, initializers, and subscripts.
+Many kinds of declarations can be made [=generic=]: structure types, interfaces, extensions, functions, initializers, and subscripts.

 A [=generic=] declaration introduces a <dfn>generic parameter list</dfn> enclosed in angle brackets `<>`: